stevenyucodes/stevenyucodes/README.md

 ## Introduction 👋

 I am a data science graduate from the University of California, Berkeley.
 Currently I am just trying to expand my knowledge by learning more.
-Working on learning.
+Working on learning and trying to break into tech.

 Interesting facts about me outside of academics:
 - I enjoy going to the gym
 - I like playing basketball and tennis
 - I enjoy reading

-- Currently looking for opportunities in the tech field.

 Currently Learning: